kudobuilder/kudo.dev/content/docs/runbooks/admin/create-operator.md

 # How to Create an Operator from Scratch

-This is a step-by-step walk through of the creation of an operator using the KUDO cli to generate the operator structure.
+This is a step-by-step walk through of the creation of an operator using the KUDO CLI to generate the KUDO operator structure.

 ## Preconditions